We have the following resources to help with the transition process:

 And it doesn’t stop when they arrive!

-A students first week at SET Ixworth School will begin with 3 welcome days, where they will work with the Head of Lower School, their Tutor team, teachers, and other staff to ensure they quickly feel like a member of SET Ixworth School.
+A student’s first week at SET Ixworth School will begin with three welcome days, where they will work with the Head of Lower School, their Tutor team, teachers, and other staff to ensure they quickly feel like a member of SET Ixworth School.
 Students will cover all aspects from how the School day runs, to the 6Cs to Success, as well as Enrichment and the lessons themselves.
 It is always a wonderful start to life at SET Ixworth School for the new Y7 students.

-Our Inclusion Leader has a vast amount of experience in the role of Transition, and brings great skills and dedication to ensuring that every single new Y7 student is settled on their first day at SET Ixworth School by working with students, parents, primary schools and staff at SET Ixworth School throughout the whole process.
+Our Inclusion Leader Mr Hale has a vast amount of experience in the role of Transition, and brings great skills and dedication to ensuring that every single new Y7 student is settled on their first day at SET Ixworth School by working with students, parents, primary schools and staff at SET Ixworth School throughout the whole process.

 Students are given the opportunity to share their individual strengths and interests to assist teachers in the planning of personally relevant lessons.
 They are guided in the exploration of personal life goals with a focus on how schooling can help them be reached.